 Departmental service includes, but is not limited to, meeting expectations for academic advising and mentoring/career counseling of students, fulfillment of assigned departmental responsibilities, participation in recruitment activities (including admissions events and activities) and assessment-related activities, and assisting with accreditation processes.

 Institutional service includes, but is not limited to, institutional committee service and other assigned leadership responsibilities.
-Examples of other activities might include cooperation with administrative offices (e.g., Admissions, Communications and Marketing), involvement with special institutional initiatives, such as service-learning, ILA/OCS, new program development, and serving as an advisor for a student organization or other group.
+Examples of other activities might include cooperation with administrative offices (e.g., Admissions, Marketing), involvement with special institutional initiatives, such as service-learning, ILA/OCS, new program development, and serving as an advisor for a student organization or other group.

 Professional and community service beyond Bethel may include volunteer service; civic, artistic, political, non-profit or church-related activities; committee membership; or elected office.